 If you’re new to eating this way, you may also want to read my tips on the best way to get started on a gluten-free and dairy-free diet.

-This round-up of healthy travel snacks includes items that are meant to be eaten without too much fuss, while also providing nutrition.
+This round-up of healthy travel snacks and gluten-free food includes items that are meant to be eaten without too much fuss, while also providing nutrition.
 I’ve included a selection of protein bars, nuts, granola, chocolate, beef jerky, and more.

 Whether you need a snack or a meal replacement while you’re on the road, it’s always nice to avoid too many processed ingredients and to stick with a balance of protein, carbs, and fat.
 You also need to be cautious of eating too much sugar which can cause your energy to crash later on.

 It’s also important to stay hydrated while traveling and to observe any local restrictions regarding virus protection.
-With that, it’s on to the snacks!
+With that, it’s on to the best snacks for a gluten-free diet perfect for your carry-on bag!

 1. Protein Bars